mmiranda222/.statsuite/content/using-de/viewing-data/preview-table/footnotes.md

 ---

 ### Definition
-Notes are **coded or uncoded attributes** for which a star icon is displayed within brackets `*` directly left-aligned in the table cells, or next to the data view title.
-On cell mouse-over, a tooltip shows the attribute(s) and its value(s).
-If several notes are to be displayed for the same coordinates of a given view, then there will be only one star icon.
+A **note** is one possible display approach for **coded or uncoded attributes**, where an underlined star icon is displayed `*` at the appropriate places.
+On mouse-over, a tooltip shows the corresponding attribute(s) and its/their value(s).
+Attributes referring to the same level in the data view are grouped under one single star icon.
 Several attributes in the same note are separated by a new line in the tooltip.

 ![notes attributes](/dotstatsuite-documentation/images/using-de-footnotes.png)

-Displaying attributes as notes, instead of flags for instance, is defined per Data Explorer instance by the **configuration**: see [coded and uncoded attributes returned as notes](https://sis-cc.gitlab.io/dotstatsuite-documentation/configurations/de-configuration/#coded-and-uncoded-attributes-returned-as-notes) and [coded attributes returned as flags](https://sis-cc.gitlab.io/dotstatsuite-documentation/configurations/de-configuration/#coded-attributes-returned-as-flags).
+See [here](https://sis-cc.gitlab.io/dotstatsuite-documentation/using-de/viewing-data/preview-table/#display-of-additional-information) for information about when attributes are displayed through **notes**.

 ---

 ### Level of display
-Notes for attributes can be attached/displayed at the following levels in the table view (from *highest* level to *lowest*):
+Notes for attributes can be attached/displayed at the following levels in the data view (from *highest* level to *lowest*):
-* data view (title)
+* data view (title or sub-title)
+* partial groups of members of any dimensions, one specific case being the time series
-* grouping of members of any dimensions
+* full groups of members of dimensions (observation)
-* time series
-* observation

-These different levels of display are represented in the following cases.
+Attributes are displayed at the most appropriate place in the table according to their attachment definition and the current data view layout.
+The following cases define the possible different places:

-#### Case 1: The attribute value is known to be the same for all cells in the table
+#### Case 1: The attribute value is known to be the same for all cells in the data view

 **When**:
 * The attribute is attached to the *SDMX dataset* level (and defined as *none* by the data owner, meaning that the value of the attribute will not vary with any other structure component of the data view), OR